-Capo Bruzzano is a picturesque corner of Calabria that attracts tourists with its pristine beaches and spectacular sandstone cliffs.
+Capo Bruzzano is a picturesque corner of Calabria that attracts tourists with its pristine beaches and spectacular cliffs.
 It is a place where nature meets history, offering unforgettable experiences for lovers of Italy.
-This area, known in antiquity as Zephirion Akron, served as a key landmark for Greek colonists, and today it delights visitors with crystal-clear water and the unique geological formation of the Arco Calabro-Peloritano.
-Discover the charm of this area and plan your trip to one of the most enchanting corners of the Italian coastline.
+Today it delights with crystal-clear water and the rugged landscape of the Ionian coast, while also allowing visitors to discover a lesser-known face of the Locride – the historical-cultural part of the province of Reggio Calabria.

 Capo Bruzzano – the Wild Cape of the Calabrian Ionian Coast

 Capo Bruzzano is one of the most distinctive promontories on the Ionian coast of Calabria.
-Rocky cliffs rise proudly above the turquoise water, creating a breathtaking landscape.
-The cape is crowned by a cliff formed from the Stilo-Capo d'Orlando formation, created through tectonic processes spanning millions of years.
+Rocky cliffs rise proudly above the turquoise water, creating a truly impressive landscape.
+The cape is crowned by a rugged, coastal cliff shaped by prolonged tectonic processes and erosion.

 History of the Cape